go-estoria/go-estoria.github.io/content/docs/getting-started/_index.md

 go get github.com/go-estoria/estoria
 ```

+>The core Estoria components only depend on the Go standard library and `github.com/gofrs/uuid/v5` for UUID support.
+Vendor-specific components are imported separately as needed from [estoria-contrib](https://github.com/go-estoria/estoria-contrib).

 ## Quickstart

-Run all of the code below in a [Go playground](https://goplay.tools/snippet/AcZmq9uunZf).
+Run all of the code below in a [Go playground](https://goplay.tools/snippet/sB6aDoAoNS_f).
 See other full runnable examples in [estoria-examples](https://github.com/go-estoria/estoria-examples).

 ### Entities